Sign up to our mailing list to discover the future of beauty and wellness.

 Saffron’s antioxidant properties have been implicated in a reduction in cholesterol levels, as well as in the prevention of blockages and plaque development in blood vessels and arteries.

-Heart health is really important to LYMA, and in addition to affron® our formula also contains cholesterol-busting beta glucan Wellmune® as well as a clinically-proven ratio of vitamins D3 and K2, the combination of which can prevent the calcification and subsequent blockage of vessels and tissues in the body.
+Heart health is really important to LYMA, and in addition to affron® our formula also contains our cholesterol-busting beta glucan Wellmune® Blend as well as a clinically-proven ratio of vitamins D3 and K2, the combination of which can prevent the calcification and subsequent blockage of vessels and tissues in the body.

 Another healthy-ageing benefit of saffron is its ability to improve eyesight in older adults and those with age-related macular degeneration.
 Saffron supplementation protects against oxidative stress and free radical damage, which are both heavily implicated in age-related macular degeneration.